Crude Oil Prices Continue Higher on Recent Oil Tanker Disruptions

-Crude oil today is higher on continued concern about oil risks related to Venezuela and Ukraine-Russia.
+Crude oil on Tuesday extended Monday's rally on concern about oil risks related to Venezuela and Ukraine-Russia.
 Other bullish factors included the weaker dollar and the slightly stronger stock market.
 Crude prices have carry-over support from last Friday's news from Baker Hughes that active US oil rigs fell to a 4.25-year low, which implies reduced US crude oil production.

 The Venezuelan situation is supportive of crude prices.
 President Trump last week ordered a "total and complete blockade of all sanctioned oil tankers" going into and leaving Venezuela.
 The US Coast Guard on Saturday boarded the non-sanctioned Centuries tanker in the Caribbean.
 Also, US forces pursued tanker Bella 1, which is on its way to Venezuela.